maparham/ping_monitor_app/README.md

 - **Failure Tracking**: Monitors failed pings and calculates failure durations
 - **Real-time Updates**: Page auto-refreshes every second for live data
 - **Cross-platform**: Uses system `ping` command, works on macOS, Linux, and Windows
+- **Thread Safety**: Proper locking mechanisms for concurrent data access
+- **Error Handling**: Comprehensive logging and graceful error recovery
+- **Smart Data Handling**: Uses None values for failed pings instead of arbitrary numbers

 ## Notes

 - The application uses the system's `ping` command
-- Failed pings are represented as TTL=-1 and ping time=700ms in the charts
+- Failed pings are represented as None values and shown as red X markers in charts
 - The web interface automatically refreshes every second
 - All data is stored in memory and resets when the application restarts
+- Comprehensive logging is available for debugging and monitoring